×

 5. Test, test, test

-Using any of the tracking methods discussed above, test how well your postcard achieves your goal.
+Use any of the tracking methods discussed above to test how well your campaign achieves your goal.

 You can perform a simple A/B or split test or a more complicated multivariate test.
 An A/B test evaluates one feature at a time while the second, as the name implies, allows you to test numerous features at once.